 - Three of the 91 college students selected nationwide to receive 2021-2022 Fund for Education Abroad (FEA) scholarships are enrolled at BMCC

-- Psychology major Amanda Amezquita, Nursing major Dominique Talley and Criminal Justice major Kimberly Vega are also the only CUNY students selected for the award
+- The BMCC winners are Psychology major Amanda Amezquita, Nursing major Dominique Talley and Criminal Justice major Kimberly Vega

 - They will probably have the option of deferring their scholarships up through Summer 2022, due to pandemic-related travel restrictions